open-fpga-nvm/open-fpga-nvm.github.io/300-FPGA-Configuration.md

 permalink: /fpga-config/
 ---

-The main object of this project is to design a NVM controller for emerging NVM, (e.g., MRAM, Nand Flash, PCM, etc.) that can extract all the characteristics of NVM those determine their performance and quality, and then provide a user-friendly-testablle platform.
-The whole scheme is developed mainly by designing one universal NVM controller by configuring same FPGA which serve this purpose.
+The main object of this project is to design a flexible and affordable NVM controller for emerging NVM products (e.g., MRAM, Nand Flash, PCM, etc.) that can extract all the critical characteristics determine their performance and quality.
+We implemented our scheme by designing one universal NVM controller by reconfiguring the same FPGA.

 ##FPGA Development Board: Nexys 3